GoraNetwork/developer-quick-start/evm/README.md

 > For developing *Algorand* applications and for general information on Gora
 > Developer Quick Start, go [here](../README.md).

-Experienced Soidity developers are welcome to begin by perusing source code examples which they may find sufficient to get started:
+## Included Solidity examples

+The following extensively commented examples are provided as hands-on documentation and possibly templates for your own  applications:

  * [`example_basic.sol`](./example_basic.sol "Example app on Github")
+   - getting data from a public JSON API
  * [`example_off_chain.sol`](./example_off_chain.sol "Example app on Github")
+   - getting data from multiple APIs and processing it with off-chain computation

+## Instant start for experienced Solidity developers

+> [!CAUTION]
-If you are not too experienced with Solidity, or just want to run, modify Gora examples, or experiment with them, we have step-by-step instructions below.
+> If you are not too experienced with Solidity, or just want to run Gora examples
+> or experiment modifying them, please skip to the next section.

+Consider source code examples linked above.
+For deployment, supply *Gora main smart contract address* as the first argument to the constructor, depending on the public network you are deploying to:

+  * Base Sepolia: `0xcb201275cb25a589f3877912815d5f17f66d4f13`
+  * Base Mainnet: `0xd4c99f88095f32df993030d9a6080e3be723f617`

+Once you deploy your smart contract, you should be ready to issue Gora requests and receive Gora responses.
+For Base Sepolia, there is currently no fee for Gora requests.
+But for Base Mainnet, you must ensure you have some Gora tokens on the querying account's balance to pay for them.

+> [!NOTE]
-To develop your own applications with Gora and to deploy them to production networks, you are expected to use tools of your own choice.
-Gora does not try to bind you to any specific EVM toolchain.
+> To develop your own applications with Gora and to deploy them to production
+> networks, you are expected to use tools of your own choice.
+Gora does not try
+> to bind you to any specific EVM toolchain.

-## Setting up the environment
+## Setting up local development environment

-Following the steps below will set you up with an environment for compiling and deploying Gora smart contract examples.
+Following the steps below will set you up with a complete environment for compiling and deploying Gora smart contract examples.

 * **Repository cloning and prerequisites**